 The biologically surveyed amount density in Shiawassee County at the other properties selected for critter stalking ranged from 19 to 61 Michigan coyote per square mile.
 The properties are in several Shiawassee County communities and conservation areas.
 The close-clustered animals are devouring wildflowers and vegetation in the wildlife management area, eliminating habitats needed by songbirds and insects, Critter Man Maurice remarked.
 The district has been monitoring and studying the situation for years, the humane society manager remarked.
 "This likely is about maintaining what is possibly a balance," remarked Critter Man Maurice, who noted that other wildlife management area systems and communities have begun harvesting Michigan coyote large groups in recent years.
 Creature Professor Lawrence, 64, of Shiawassee County applauded the district's plan and remarked Michigan coyote have become what is possibly a local nuisance and what is possibly a danger to motorists. the humane society manager remarked wildlife management area land "should not be permitted to become what is possibly a refuge for the excessive amount of animals present."
 Wildlife management area Commissioner Creature Professor Lawrence remarked the board would act on the suggestion after all details are ironed out.
 Only Shiawassee County residents would be eligible to capture the selected land.
 "We are going to proceed," Creature Professor Lawrence remarked.
 "We have to."
 This report is not verified by Shiawassee County pest control companies.

-If you have any questions about a wildlife problem in Shiawassee County, please give Michigan Animal Control, LLC a call at 517-827-9072, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.
+If you have any questions about a wildlife problem in Shiawassee County, or wildlife removal in the County, please give Frank's Wildlife Removal a call at 989-292-3197, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.